GalactHD/crystalbyexample/src/content/examples/loops.md

 `loop` and `while` are similar, but `while` requires conditions to be true in order to run, whereas `loop` runs automatically.

 `next` is used to skip to the next iteration, and `break` stops the iteration.

+`times` is used for repeating a code n times.

 ```crystal
 arr = [1, 2, 3, 4]